Nebraska Central College

 Nebraska Central College was a college located in Central City, Nebraska.
 It opened in 1885 as a Methodist college.
-It closed in 1891 before being reopened in 1899 by Quakers.
-It ceased operations for good in the fall of 1952.
+It closed in 1891, but was reopened in 1899 by Quakers.
+It permanently closed in fall 1952.

+The school's records and memorabilia were moved to William Penn University in Oskaloosa, Iowa.
+The former campus is currently the home of Nebraska Christian Schools, a nondenominational Christian K-12 school.